IAIK/fish-begol/README.md

 Fish and Begol signature schemes
 ================================

-This code represents a portation of the LowMC implementation from [1] to the setting described in [2].
-Some of the code, and in particular the basic LowMC related methods, are taken from [1].
-Methods for MPC computations are based on [3].
+This code represents an implementation of the Fish and Begol signature schemes [1].
+It uses (a bit-sliced version of) LowMC [3,4] in the setting of ZKBoo [2].
+Some methods for MPC computations are based on [5].

 Building
 --------